 - Sodium bicarbonate (Baking Soda)

-So its simple method to clean the bottom of a steel kettle just pour some water in a kettle and add a half teaspoon of baking soda and on your machine.
+So it’s a simple method to clean the bottom of a steel kettle just pour some water in a kettle and add a half teaspoon of baking soda and on your machine.
 After that, keep for some time, and when water back to normal temperature, simply rub the base of your tea kettle, and you can see all the water deposits remove easily.
-After that, you can wash thoroughly and use it.
+After that, you can wash it thoroughly and use it.
 I hope you can get the best taste of the cup of tea.

 See More: How To Clean An Oven With Baking Soda